-- Negative IGRA test results from either: QuantiFERON®-TB Gold In-Tube test (GFT-GIT) or T-SPOT®TB test (T-Spot). - Annual influenza immunization required.
+- Hepatitis B (HBV) immunization series completed, in progress, or a Hepatitis B Vaccination Declination Form signed by the student. - Lab results showing immunity to varicella (chickenpox) or vaccination series (two doses required), - Tuberculin Skin Testing: - Two Mantoux Tuberculin Skin Tests (TST) within the past 12 months with one of the TSTs administered within the past 30 days.
+Following the initial two-step TST, a single annual TST will be required.
+For a previously positive TST, a negative chest x-ray subsequent to the positive TST is required.
+(RN-to-BSN: only 1 TST in past 12 months required) - Negative IGRA test results from either: QuantiFERON®-TB Gold In-Tube test (GFT-GIT) or T-SPOT®TB test (T-Spot). - Annual influenza immunization required.
 COVID-19 vaccination strongly encouraged with proof of vaccination or signed declination required.
 Requests for medical and religious exemptions are handled individually.
 Students with approved exemptions or declinations may be required to be masked.
 Revisions to vaccination and immunization requirements are subject to change based on Riverside Health System mandates and recommendations.
 Enrolled students will be notified of changes via email and program communications.
 A notice will be posted on the College website to inform prospective students as applicable.

-CPR REQUIREMENT: All programs (with the exception of Nurse Aide) require CPR certification prior to the program start date.
-Only the American Heart Association BLS for the Healthcare Provider will be accepted.
+CPR REQUIREMENT: All programs (except the Nurse Aide Program) require CPR certification prior to the program start date.
+Only the American Heart Association BLS for the Healthcare Provider or American Red Cross CPR for the Healthcare Provider will be accepted.
+(Not applicable to Nurse Aide Program)